graipher/stackexchange_notify/README.md

                         How far back to start displaying in seconds (default:
                         1000)
-  --verbose, -v         Turn on printing of new questions
+  --verbose, -v         Turn on printing of new questions --max-questions MAX_QUESTIONS
+                        Maximum number of questions to display at a time (default: 20)
 ```

 ## Installation/Usage